Written by DBR Ambassador Leigh Scarber.

 Elizabeth Halleran: Anti-chafe/body glide.
 I put that stuff on everything.

-Bobbi Sawchyn: Cherry Limeaid Nuun tabs and any flavor of Clif Bloks, both caffeinated for longer runs or bigger adventures.
+Bobbi Sawchyn: Cherry Limeaid Nuun tabs and any flavor of Clif Bloks (with caffeine to keep me going for those long runs!).

 Emily Compton: My dog.